 Major Story Arcs

-During Scanner's next confrontation with the X-Men, the usually passive and naive member of the Acolytes became bitter and angry that the X-Men did not extend an offer for Scanner to join the X-Men or receive a reprieve to help rehabilitate her, presumably much like the X-Men had done for former young and misguided villains like Rogue.
+During Scanner's next confrontation with the X-Men, the usually passive and naive member of the Acolytes has become bitter and angry that the X-Men did not extend an offer for Scanner to join the X-Men or a reprieve to help rehabilitate her, presumably much like the X-Men had done for former young and misguided villains like Rogue.
 Scanner never received the help from the X-Men she needed and was defeated.

 Scanner, like 98% of the mutant population, was de-powered by M-Day.